 US poker cashouts are quick and easy at most sites.
 Checks are the most common way to receive funds from a poker site.
 These are usually free.
 Western Union, MoneyGram and bank wire are also frequently available.
 Some sites will provide a debit card that may be used at ATMs and stores.

-US Online Poker History
+Online Poker History in the United States

 The first real money online poker hand was dealt on January 1, 1998.
 The site was Planet Poker.
 It accepted US players from its first day.
 The next US online poker site was Delta Poker.
 Paradise Poker soon followed.